Electrochemical marking and etching – easy and convenient way to mark/etch stainless steel and other types of metal surfaces

 MK12 is great for permanent marking and etching of logos, model numbers, codes and names on all of your metal parts and components.

-However – with the addition of a marking head and specialized consumables – ProPlus is transformed to a powerful marking and etching machine.
+However – with the addition of a marking head and specialized consumables – our machines can be transformed into powerful marking and etching units.

 All components of the Basic Etching Set are conveniently packed in a recognizable carrying case for on-the-go operations.